Recipe Ingredients

 Cream Cheese: Cream cheese adds that iconic tang and creaminess.
 To soften, set on the counter for 30 minutes or place, unwrapped, in a microwavable bowl and microwave, uncovered, on medium (50%) for 1 to 1 1/2 minutes or until softened.

 Whipped Topping: Frozen (thawed) whipped topping adds fluffiness to the cream cheese layer.
 Thaw the topping as directed on the package for a smooth, lump-free filling.
+One 8-oz container is all you need for this recipe, but grab 2 if you want extra for dolloping on each serving.

-Other Ingredients You’ll Need: Boiling water, melted butter and granulated sugar.
+Other Ingredients You’ll Need: Boiling water, melted butter, and granulated sugar.

 Cookware You’ll Need